Sanhita45/MIT-Projects/README.md

-# Heart Attack Peridictor system using deep learning and traditional machine learning models.
+# Heart Attack Predictor system using deep learning and traditional machine learning models.
 An end-to-end solution for predicting heart attacks using Deep Learning and Flask web app.
 \
 \